|Numerical Studies for the Characterization of Recoverable Resources from Methane Hydrate Deposits

 Budget Period 2 (June 2013 – June 2014)

 - Completed initial analysis and history matching efforts of the depressurization phase of the 2012 ConocoPhillips Ignik Sikumi gas hydrate production test.

 - Completion of simulations on the effectiveness of slanted wells in production of gas from highly stratified hydrate deposits and analysis of results.
 Manuscript preparation has not yet begun.

 - Completed a study of production from a large-scale extremely heterogeneous reservoir in contact with large aquifers in the GoM using both horizontal and vertical wells (paper currently in press in Transport in Porous Media)

-- Completed the simulation analysis of coupled flow, thermal, and geomechanical system response during gas production for sites in the GoM (GC955 and WR313) expanding on a prior OTC paper
+- Completed the simulation analysis of coupled flow, thermal, and geomechanical system response during gas production for sites in the GoM (GC955 and WR313) expanding on a prior Offshore Technology Conference (OTC) paper

-- Addition of tracking capabilities to TOUGH + HYDRATE code enabling tracking of properties, conditions, and flows throughout the simulation
+- Addition of capabilities to TOUGH + HYDRATE code that enable tracking of properties, conditions, and flows throughout the simulation

 - Completed incorporating a new package of parallel solvers (PETC Package) into the unicode version of TOUGH + HYDRATE